sbouddha/sql-100-days/README.md

     ```sql
    EXECUTE UPDATE_STUD_AGE(p_stud_id=>1);
     ```
-    3. You can also use the combination of Positional and Named partameters while calling the procedure.
+    3. You can also use the combination of Positional and Named parameters while calling the procedure.

 Note : Try to used Named, as it is more professional.
 <br>